 - Alerts displays messages from the system logs.
 If you log in, you can acknowledge alerts.
 See "Alerts" on page 24. - CPU Utilization reports metrics for CPU use.
 See "CPU Utilization" on page 26. - Network Throughput displays the amount of data transferred through each network interface card (NIC).
 See "Network Throughput" on page 27. - Hardware Inventory shows a summary of the hardware configuration, including the CPUs, memory, network controllers, and SCSI disks.
 See "Hardware Inventory" on page 27. - Software Versions displays the installed operating system level and the version numbers of key software packages.
+If updates are available, a link will be displayed.
 See "Software Versions" on page 27.